Cyberchase

 Cyberchase is an animated science fantasy children's television series that airs on PBS Kids.
 The series centers around three children from Earth: Jackie, Matt and Inez, who are brought into Cyberspace, a digital universe, in order to protect it from the villainous Hacker (Christopher Lloyd).
 They are able to foil Hacker's schemes by means of problem-solving skills in conjunction with basic mathematics, environmental science and wellness.
 In Cyberspace, they meet Digit (Gilbert Gottfried for the first thirteen seasons, later Ron Pardo as of the fourteenth), a "cybird" who helps them on their missions.

-Cyberchase was created by Sandra Sheppard and premiered on PBS Kids on January 21, 2002.
-In 2010, after season 8, Cyberchase went on hiatus, but it returned in 2013 for a ninth season, followed by a tenth season in 2015, an eleventh season on October 23, 2017, and a twelfth season on April 19, 2019.
+Cyberchase was created by Sandra Sheppard, developed for children ages 8 to 11, and premiered on PBS Kids on January 21, 2002.
+In 2010, after season 8, Cyberchase went on hiatus, but it returned in 2013 for a ninth season, focusing more on environmental science.
+Cyberchase is the sixth longest-running animated series in the United States, behind The Simpsons, South Park, Family Guy, SpongeBob SquarePants, and Arthur.
+It is also the second longest-running animated PBS Kids series, behind Arthur.

-A thirteenth season was announced on October 19, 2020, and premiered on February 25, 2022.
-A fourteenth season premiered on April 21, 2023.
-A fifteenth season premiered on April 27, 2024.